MadsBCMN/MLOps-Project/reports/README.md

 >
 > Answer:

---- We complied with PEP8 coding standards for code quality and format using global variables, docstring comments, typing, and informative comments.
+--- We aim to comply with PEP8 coding standards for code quality and format using docstring comments, typing, and informative comments.
 Consistent coding standards are essential to improve readability, maintainability, and collaboration in larger projects.
 They promote a consistent style, making it easier for others to understand and contribute.
 Adhering to good code quality also makes controlling and automating debugging easier.
-Lastly, we use ruff as a tool to check if you code is PEP8 compliant. ---
+Lastly, we use ruff as a tool to check if the code is PEP8 compliant. ---

 ## Version control